Antonio Bastardo: 2012

 In 2012, Bastardo posted a win–loss record of 2-5 and an ERA of 4.33.
 Following the season, Bastardo changed his number again, this time to 59, so relief pitcher Mike Adams could wear his number 37.

 2013

-On August 5, 2013, Bastardo was suspended 50 games by Major League Baseball as part of the Biogenesis baseball scandal.
+On August 5, 2013, MLB suspended Bastardo for 50 games as part of the Biogenesis doping scandal.
 At the time of his suspension, which kept him out for the remainder of the season, he was 3–2 with an ERA of 2.32.

 2014

 Coming off part of a season during which he was one of the Phillies most "reliable" relief pitchers, Bastardo sought to stabilize the bullpen in 2014 for the Phillies.
 He recorded an ERA of 3.94 in 67 games.

 Pittsburgh Pirates

 On December 10, 2014, the Phillies traded Bastardo to the Pittsburgh Pirates in exchange for Joely Rodríguez.
-Bastardo appeared in 66 games for the Pirates in 2015, recording a win–loss record of 4–1, one save, and an ERA of 2.91.
+Bastardo appeared in 66 games for the Pirates in 2015, recording a 4–1 record, one save, and an ERA of 2.91.
+He made his final postseason appearance in the Wild Card Game, striking out two of the three Chicago Cubs he faced in a clean inning.